 Best for side sleepers: Tempur-Cloud Breeze Dual Cooling Pillow

 To those of you afraid of expensive pillows, we’re throwing you into the deep end with an incredibly enticing one.
 The Tempur-Cloud is perfect for side sleepers because it’ll keep you cool, even if you’re the type of person who heats up to sun core-level temperatures at night.
 Tempur-Pedic is known for its variety of cooling memory foam mattresses, but the Tempur-Cloud is made with Tempur-Breeze Gel, so it’s supportive yet soft.
-This pillow is perfect for side sleepers because it keeps the side of your face from overheating as you sink in for a cozy night’s rest.
+This pillow is perfect for side sleepers, and keeps warm sleepers from overheating as you sink in for a cozy night’s rest.

 Best for stomach sleepers: Elite Rest Firm Memory Foam Pillow